 You don’t have to stick to one species of cactus, either.
 You can create your own colourful garden, even in an incredibly hot and dry climate, by varying the types of cacti you plant.
 Many of them will actually bloom, too.
 None of these need a great deal of space to grow due to their environmental adaptations, so even if you have a small area for growth, they can make a big difference in your landscape.

-While a lot of people don’t stop to consider artificial grass landscaping ideas, you could really benefit from a design incorporating the material.
+While a lot of people don’t stop to consider artificial grass, you could really benefit from a design incorporating the material.
 Use it for your own personal putting green in an otherwise pebbled yard, where you have a drier climate.
-A stone table and benches on your patio overlooking it can match up nicely and make it a more family style environment.
+A dining area with a stone table and benches on your patio overlooking it can match up nicely and make it a more family style environment.

 Backyard Patio Landscaping Ideas